Close

 Special Categories

 Specialized visa types include diplomatic and official visas for government representatives, plus family reunion visas enabling relatives of Portuguese residents to join family members legally residing in Portugal.
+Additional provisions exist for medical treatment, religious purposes, cultural activities, professional training, internships, volunteer work, and minors born in Portugal to foreign parents holding residence permits.

 04